aws-samples/aws-hpc-recipes/recipes/pcs-scripts/README.md

 implementations.
 Most of these are review guidance; the ShellCheck requirement is enforced by CI.

+**This checklist is the summary, not the specification.** [`AGENTS.md`](AGENTS.md) gives the exact header block, log helpers, and rationale, and it records decisions this list does not — such as which AWS conventions we deliberately rejected, and why.
+Read it before you write a script, not after review sends you back.

 - **Idempotent and reboot-safe.** A script set to `EVERY_BOOT` has to be safe to run repeatedly and produce the same result each time.
 If it's inherently one-time, say so and mark it `FIRST_BOOT_ONLY`.
 The `PCS_IS_FIRST_BOOT` context variable is there